Answers to Frequently Asked Questions from New Families

 To see what a typical boys and girls dorm room on campus looks like, click below:

-There are several local stores where items can be purchased once students arrive: Kmart on Route 113 near the junction of I-95 in Newburyport; TJ-Maxx on Route 1 near Route 133 in Rowley; Marshall’s on Route 113 near I-95 in Newburyport; and WalMart at 270 Lafayette Road in Seabrook, NH.
+There are several local stores where items can be purchased once students arrive: TJ-Maxx on Route 1 near Route 133 in Rowley; Marshall’s on Route 113 near I-95 in Newburyport; and Walmart at 270 Lafayette Road in Seabrook, NH.

-The specific graphing calculator that the departments require is the Texas Instruments “TI-Nspire CX CAS”.
+The specific graphing calculator that the departments require is the Texas Instruments TI-84 Series.
 Other calculators - whether produced by Texas Instruments or by another company - may not serve the student’s needs.
 In addition, the teacher will not be teaching with (or for that matter even familiar with) these other models.
-The school bookstore has the required calculators available for purchase.
-Students may use engraving tools in the Mathematics and Science Department offices to etch their names on calculator cases.
-We strongly urge each student to identify clearly his or her own calculator.

 The Academy requires every student to come to school with a laptop computer that meets a minimum set of requirements.
 Students will not necessarily need their laptop in every class every day, but they will need to be able to bring it when requested by a teacher.
 For more details, please read about our system requirements and a FAQ about our BYOD program.